Organize assignments/quizzes for examination

 Carry out anonymous assessment

 In order for the person assessing never to see who is assessed, all the examination's questions and submitted answers must be given digitally in the same quiz or assignment.
-Several assignments or assignmetns combined with quizzes usually require a manual compilation, which is more difficult to do anonymously.
+Several assignments or assignments combined with quizzes usually require a manual compilation, which is more difficult to do anonymously.
 The entire writing also needs to be digital, as there is currently no possibility of conducting anonymous paper exams.
-A project is working for introducing anonymize paper exams, but unfortunately the solution is delayed.
+A project is currently exploring solutions for anonymous paper-based examination, but implementation has been delayed.

 For those who want to assess anonymously, scanned documents can be challenging as they, like paper exams, contain information about the students on the paper with the solution.
 Until paper exams can be anonymized, an analog simple solution may be to use a post-it note for the scanned student solutions.
 The names are usually written according to a specific template, of which if you put the note on the screen so that it hides where the students' names are, at the same time as you set the page scroll to change page after page instead of continuously, most names are hidden.